skbohrer/MounirMesselmeni.github.io/source/_posts/2010-02-23-get-started-with-ejabberd.md

 ## Configuration

 Ejabberd comes with reasonable default configuration.
-Only two lines of configuration need to be changed to make it work in your environment.
+Only two lines need to be changed to make it work in your environment.

 Open */opt/ejabberd/ejabberd/etc/ejabberd/ejabberd.cfg* file and find *SERVED HOSTNAMES* section.
-By default Ejabberd listens to localhost only.
-Update this line with your machine's host names.
-I usually add the short name and the long name.
-You can find them by running `hostname -s` and `hostname -A` commands.
+By default Ejabberd is configured for localhost only.
+Change it to your machine's DNS name.
 Here is what I have in my config

 {% codeblock /opt/ejabberd/ejabberd/etc/ejabberd/ejabberd.cfg lang:erlang %}
 %%%'   SERVED HOSTNAMES
-{hosts, ["localhost", "ubuntu", "jabber.ndpar.com"]}.
+{hosts, ["jabber.ndpar.com"]}.
 {% endcodeblock %}

 The second thing we need to do is to configure admin user.
-Here is mine
+Here is mine, registered for the host I just defined

 {% codeblock /opt/ejabberd/ejabberd/etc/ejabberd/ejabberd.cfg lang:erlang %}
 %%%'   ACCESS CONTROL LISTS
 {acl, admin, {user, "andrey", "jabber.ndpar.com"}}.
 {% endcodeblock %}

-After these two changes are done, start the server
+Save the config file and start the server

-    $ cd /opt/ejabberd/ejabberd/sbin
-    $ ./ejabberdctl start
+    $ /opt/ejabberd/ejabberd/sbin/ejabberdctl start

+You can quickly check the log file to see if the server has been started successfully

+    $ less /opt/ejabberd/ejabberd/var/log/ejabberd/ejabberd.log

+If it wasn't, you might want to enable debug logs

+{% codeblock /opt/ejabberd/ejabberd/etc/ejabberd/ejabberd.cfg lang:erlang %}
+%%%'   DEBUGGING
+{loglevel, 5}.
+{% endcodeblock %}

+and restart the server to see more details

+    $ /opt/ejabberd/ejabberd/sbin/ejabberdctl restart

 ## Registering users

 The first (admin) user has to be registered in command line

+    $ cd /opt/ejabberd/ejabberd/sbin
     $ ./ejabberdctl register andrey jabber.ndpar.com ******

 This user is the same as admin you configured in the previous section.
 If you go to [localhost:5280/admin](http://localhost:5280/admin) in the browser, you should be able to login with the same password you registered the user